 In 2006, Kate joined the music faculty at California Institute of the Arts, where she founded and directed the highly acclaimed Bulgarian Vocal Ensembles and served on voice faculty for four years.
 She has taught Voice, Alexander Technique, and founded and directed Bulgarian choirs for CalArts, Community Arts Partnership, California State Summer School for the Arts, The Oakwood School and Bard College.
 She has been a visiting artist and lecturer at CalArts, Pomona College, Azusa Pacific University, Los Angeles College of Music, USC, UCLA, San Francisco Conservatory, Santa Monica College, and The Marlborough School.

 Kate was a Fulbright Scholar to Bulgaria in 2002, where she rehearsed and performed as a member of the The Academic Folk Choir of the Plovdiv Academy of Music, developing her work in regional solo repertoire, choral literature, conducting and pedagogy.
-In 2003, she received the LifeWorks Foundation Research Grant for Early American Folk Music in Nashville.
-Kate is a certified teacher of the Alexander Technique and holds BFA and MFA degrees in Vocal Performance with emphasis in opera, contemporary, Hindustani and Balkan music.
+In 2003, she received the LifeWorks Foundation Research Grant for Early American Folk Music in Nashville, before joining Cirque du Soleil.

 Stay tuned for upcoming events, workshops, or blog posts.